alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

-  By having a new major version every 4 weeks it's definitely a form of "least common denominator" solution but it also provides a predictable versioning number as well as a clear indication of what is ESR and what isn't.
+  By having a new major version every 4 weeks it's definitely a form of "least common denominator" solution but it also provides a predictable versioning number as well as a clear indication of what is LTS and what isn't.
 For these reasons it's proposed here to use a new major version every 4 weeks instead of gauging via breaking changes or not.